A deeper look into Nintendo’s bling

 But let’s think about that for a second.

 Obviously, Msoft would get a huge surge in the popularity rankings by having Capcom in its portfolio.
-They’d get the rights to Resident Evil, Street Fighter, Dead Rising, Phoenix Wright, Megaman, Devil May Cry, and one of my personal favorites, UN Squadron. → Read the rest
+They’d get the rights to Resident Evil, Street Fighter, Dead Rising, Phoenix Wright, Megaman, Devil May Cry, and one of my personal favorites, UN Squadron. → The only thing we have to read is read itself.

 Polarity